Scott County is named for Winfield Scott, who was a United States army officer.

 Contractor: John A Johnson and Sons.

 Description: The building faces east and is a two story brick, glass and concrete structure.
-The building is located on landscaped grounds in the center of the city.
+The building is located on landscaped grounds in the center of Huntsville.
 The center section has a stone framed entrance on the first story rising to a peaked roof with square cupola with clock.
 The north and south sections are lower with one story hipped roof sections on the north and south.
+In the interior were two courtrooms.
 The building now houses the County Administration.
-To the south is the old three story stone jail.
+The architect was Clem H Meyer and the contractor was John A Johnson and Sons.
+To the south is the old three story stone County Jail built in 1907.

-Note: The first courthouse was built in 1851.
+History: The county was created in 1849 and Huntsville was selected as the county seat.
+The first courthouse was built in 1851.
 The second courthouse was built in 1874.
 The third courthouse was constructed by Ruth Holmes in 1906.
 The building burned in 1946.
+The fourth and present courthouse was constructed in 1946 to 1947.
+The County Justice Center was constructed in 2007 to 2008.

 Old County Jail